Total tour distance: 300 miles

 Your Etruscan journey continues through legends and mysteries, ancient town walls and necropolis such as those of Cortona.
 This town is an important cultural and artistic centre for the valley, well worth exploring and enjoying in all of its aspects, and something of interest can be found here for everyone: enthusiasts of history and art, lovers of nature and adventure, those keen on sport and fitness, food and wine experts and those interested in fashion and shopping.

-Your overnight stay in Porto at a country house.
+Your overnight stay in Castiglione at a Hotel or B&B di Charme.

 Distance: 64 km / 39,7 miles